 Due Dates: Mark the sales tax filing dates for each applicable state on your calendar.
 These dates often fall on the 15th, 25th, or last day of the month.
 Frequency: You may have to send in your sales tax filing monthly, quarterly, yearly, or bi-monthly.
 Sellers with high-volume sales are responsible for collecting sales tax and may be required to file more frequently than average retailers.

-When determining your sales tax calculation obligations, you must check where the state is origin-based or destination-based.
+When determining your sales tax calculation obligations, you must check whether the state is origin-based or destination-based.

 Eventually, you will need to file your total sales tax returns.
 This can be quite overwhelming, especially if there are multiple transactions where you are collecting sales tax from buyers coming from different states.
 You will find it easier to file in origin-based states where a single tax is charged (within a given state) than in destination-based where complications may arise.
 There's no denying that sales tax filing can be tedious, especially for those with many transactions and even sales tax nexus in different states.